AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/shared-access-troubleshooting.md

  If you continue to face issues, contact your Adobe account team.
 Specify the name and email associated with your account.

-## I used shared access and clicked on [!UICONTROL Support], but when I opened a new ticket, the [!UICONTROL Organization] dropdown is not displayed or doesn't list that organization
+## I used shared access and clicked on [!UICONTROL Support], but when I opened a new ticket, the [!UICONTROL Organization] dropdown was not displayed or didn't list that organization

- **Problem**: I switched to the Shared Access account, but when I try to submit a ticket on [Experience League](https://experienceleague.adobe.com/home?lang=en#support), no organization is available, or the organization name isn't listed in the dropdown.
+ **Problem**: I switched to the [!UICONTROL Shared Access] account, but when I try to submit a ticket on [Experience League](https://experienceleague.adobe.com/home#support), no organization is available, or the organization name isn't listed in the dropdown.

  **Possible cause**: You have only been granted shared access to one merchant in your account.

  **Solution**:

- 1. Switch back to My Account.
+ 1. Switch back to **[!UICONTROL My Account]**.
  1. If it lists only one shared name, that will be the default organization under which your tickets will be opened.

  If you continue to face issues, contact your Adobe Account Team.
 Specify the name and email associated with your account.

 ## I used shared access but still see my tickets instead of the shared ones